hmajid2301/blog/content/posts/2023-04-09--til-how-to-get-vscode-eslint-to-sort-imports-/index.md

 date: 2023-04-09
 canonicalURL: https://haseebmajid.dev/posts/2023-04-09--til-how-to-get-vscode-eslint-to-sort-imports-
 series:
   - TIL
 tags:
   - vscode
   - eslint
+cover:
+  image: images/cover.png
 ---

 I use VS Code as my text editor, one of the features I really like about VS Code is that it will format our file on save.